 And today all of the dogs have black paws and dribble from the mouth.

-Daly River town in the Northern Territory is 230km south of Darwin,by the river crossing and centred on the Aboriginal Community of Naulyu, originally the site of a Catholic Mission.
+Daly River town in the Northern Territory is 230km south of Darwin, by the river crossing and centered on the Aboriginal Community of Naulyu, originally the site of a Catholic Mission.

 The area is popular for recreational fishing for Barrumundi